ansys/pymechanical/doc/source/examples/index.rst

       :text-align: center
       :margin: 2 2 0 0

-      See the same example implemented using an embedded instance or a remote session.
+      Demonstrates the same model setup in both an embedded instance and remote session, as well as examples using a combination of embedded instances and remote sessions.